7Johnsz/Fortify-Login-System/README.md

 ## ☕ Using **Fortify**

--Start by initializing the main.py file.
+- Start by initializing the main.py file.

 - This is the main file, the code uses a modular structure, separating the logic of the graphical interface into its own class